 Technical Measure Guidelines Measure Existing Equipment Documentation Requirements Proposed Equipment and Installation Requirements Lighting Controls (NWS eligible) No existing automated lighting controls For Bi-Level Lighting Controls: Eligible fixture types are LEDs only An inventory of existing fixtures must be provided, including: Documentation of existing fixture wattages supported by documentation, or program protocol value Total hours of operation for the building and each area, as applicable.
 Occupancy Sensor Control UL-listed sensor Must be from a manufacturer whose components are listed on the DLC Network Lighting Controls QPL Technologies accepted include, but are not limited to, passive infrared, ultrasonic, and/or high frequency Controlled fixtures must use programmable start ballasts Cannot be installed in highly trafficked areas (e.g., lobbies, corridors, and stairwells) Must be permanently mounted or hardwired Fixtures plus controls must be installed (controls only will not be eligible).
-Bi-Level Lighting Control Must be a complete (lamp + ballast) system as designed by the manufacturer Must be from a manufacturer whose components are listed as DLC Network Lighting Controls QPL Must have UL label Ballasts must be electronic and programmable start type if lamp(s) are being on/off controlled Fixture cannot exceed 30% of full wattage during unoccupied periods Must be code compliant with fail-safe features Must be permanently mounted or hardwired Work must comply with all applicable codes and regulations Bi Level Lighting is only authorized in stairwells and corridors of the common areas, and parking garages (any location in the basement is prohibited except areas used for ingress/egress or frequently visited by occupants).
+Bi-Level Lighting Control Must be a complete (lamp + ballast) system as designed by the manufacturer Must be from a manufacturer whose components are listed as DLC Network Lighting Controls QPL Must bar but be electronic and programmable start type if lamp(s) are being on/off controlled Fixture cannot exceed 30% of full wattage during unoccupied periods Must be permanently mounted or hardwired Work must comply with all applicable codes and regulations Bi Level Lighting is only authorized in stairwells and corridors of the common areas, and parking garages (any location in the basement is prohibited except areas used for ingress/egress or frequently visited by occupants).